Hi-Angel/notes-backup/openbmc.md

 Open source collection of utilities that allows controlling state of a remote server.
+That is IPMI.

 # Misc commands